Southend Half Marathon - 2025's Event Is Now Sold Out!

 Water soaked sponges are no longer provided on the course.

-For health and safety reasons, transfers are not permitted without written consent from the race organisers.
-Should you wish to transfer your place to another runner this must be requested by email to llock@havenshospices.org.uk for consideration prior to 8th May 2025.
-No transfers will be permitted after this date.
+For health and safety reasons, transfers had to be requested in writing before 8th May 2025.
+No transfers are permitted after this date.

-We strongly urge runners not to wear headphones during the race.
-Although the roads are closed to traffic there are occasions when vehicles have to be given access to the course and it’s important that runners can hear marshal instruction
+Although the roads are closed to traffic there are occasions when vehicles have to be given access to the course.
+Wheelchair athletes are also taking part on the day and may be travelling a lot faster than runners.
+It is imperative that runners can hear marshal instructions as well as approaching wheelchairs.

 There are numerous hotels and Bed & Breakfasts along the seafront including The Camelia HotelThe Roslin HotelSuenosthe Premier Inn